tomsmally/BathUniApplication/README.md

 # Bath Uni Application
 ## Overview
 University app that provides info, help, directions, timetables, and other uses for students/ visitors at the University Of Bath.
+## Installation
+Simply pull the project and all content should be accessible in the current format.
+No plugin installation required.

+If you're having problem with Gradle when you pull the project, try reducing the "Path" size/ length.
+Either by pulling the project to "C://" or another reduced Path.

 ## University
 ### Timetable